-One of Carroll's best-known success stories is its Agricultural Land
+One of Carroll's best-known success stories is its Agricultural Land Preservation Program.

-Preservation Program.
 The community has long recognized the benefits to be reaped through ensuring the continuance of the strong agro-economy.
 For many decades, Boards of County Commissioners have consistently supported the County's goal of preserving 100,000 acres of farmland, as demonstrated through the continued funding, staff, and other resources needed.
 The County's diverse programs and approaches to preservation and payment options continue to ensure land is available to support a viable agricultural industry, while also promoting the county's heritage, protecting environmental resources, and maintaining the aesthetic charm and way of life so many enjoy.
 Preservation programs contributing to Carroll's success include:

-- Maryland Agricultural Land Preservation Foundation (MALPF) - Carroll County Agricultural Land Preservation Program - Water Recharge Credit - Carroll County Critical Farms Program carroll County achieved a major milestone in 2020 by reaching 75,000 acres preserved in October 2020, three-quarters of the way toward the County's 100,000-acre goal.
+- Maryland Agricultural Land Preservation Foundation (MALPF) - Carroll County Easement Purchase Program - Water Recharge Credit - Carroll County Critical Farms Program - Rural Legacy Program, with two delineated Rural Legacy Areas (Little Pipe Creek and Upper Patapsco) - Participation of Land Trusts and Conservancies, such as the Carroll County Land Trust, Maryland Environmental Trust, and The Nature Conservancy based on recharge rates, or amount of rainfall that reenters the aquifer.
+MDE appropriations are made conservatively through the consideration of drought recharge and periods of low stream flow.

-Celebrating

-75,000 Acres

-Preserved &

-Growing

-CelebratingAgPres.

-CarrollCountyMD.gov

-Acres

-Program Preserved

-MALPF 45,146

-Carroll County 23,706

-Rural Legacy 5,181

-Land Trusts & Conservancies 2,562

-Totals 76,595

-Rural Legacy Program, with two delineated Rural Legacy Areas (Little Pipe Creek and Upper Patapsco)

-Participation of Land Trusts and Conservancies, such as the Carroll County Land Trust, Maryland Environmental Trust, and The Nature Conservancy.